timescale/timescaledb-ruby/docs/toolkit_lttb_zoom.md

     ) AS ordered
     ```

-    The `acts_as_time_vector` macro makes the `lttb` scope available in the ActiveRecord scopes allowing to mix conditions in advance and nest the queries in the way that it can process the LTTB and unnest it properly.
+    The `acts_as_hypertable` macro makes the `lttb` scope available in the ActiveRecord scopes allowing to mix conditions in advance and nest the queries in the way that it can process the LTTB and unnest it properly.

     Also, note that it's using the `->` pipeline operator to unnest the timevector and transform the data in tupples again.